 Love changes, and it asks us to change too.
 It’s possible that connecting with your spouse through the 5 love languages is precisely the medicine your relationship needs right now… but what if a relationship, a particular relationship – yours or mine, in this particular time and place, is asking something different of us?

 What do relationships ask of us?

-As I touched on earlier, relationships present us with tasks, (“developmental tasks” in popular psychology speak) and those tasks are always helping us become more mature, whole, integrated human beings.
+As I touched on earlier, relationships present us with tasks, and those tasks contribute to our development, helping us become more mature, whole, integrated human beings.

 Here’s one example from a client couple I ended up doing some very significant work with –

 We read the 5 love languages book.
 I learned that words of affirmation is my wife’s love language, and so I really paid attention to speaking her love language.
 I gave her words of affirmation all the time.
 But it was never enough.
 In fact the more I affirmed her, the lower her self-confidence seemed to get.
 She became like a bottomless pit, totally needy, never satisfied.
 Her neediness really started to turn me off.
 I thought maybe I was doing it wrong.
 I got really frustrated.

 The woman in this marriage was wrestling with some deep self-worth issues.
 No amount of “words of affirmation” from her husband was going to fill the emptiness she felt.
 Learning each others love languages was simply not what their relationship was asking of them.
 It was a nice gesture, but certainly not the secret to make their love last.
 (Love is actually rarely the key issue in most couples’ conflicts, but that’s another topic.)